Genetic testing may help identify couples who have an increased risk of familial genetic disorders

 Genetic Testing of Embryos

 The second type of genetic testing occurs during an IVF cycle either on the fertilized embryos before they are transferred back to the uterus.
-Two options for pre-implantation genetic testing are PGT and PGD.
+Two options for pre-implantation genetic testing are PGT-A and PGT-M.

-Some couples request an extension of this technology, also known as Pre-implantation Genetic Diagnosis (PGD), to detect specific genetic conditions that may run in their families, such as Tay-Sachs disease, cystic fibrosis, muscular dystrophy, Fragile X syndrome or spinal muscular atrophy.
-Couples who have done pre-pregnancy genetic testing resulting in positive carrier status often elect to perform PGD on their oocytes or embryos during an IVF cycle.
+Some couples request an extension of this technology, also known as Pre-implantation Genetic Testing for Monogenetic Disease, PGT-M, to detect specific genetic conditions that may run in their families, such as Tay-Sachs disease, cystic fibrosis, muscular dystrophy, Fragile X syndrome or spinal muscular atrophy.
+Couples who have done pre-pregnancy genetic testing resulting in positive carrier status often elect to perform PGT-M on their oocytes or embryos during an IVF cycle.